The Asset Management Review: Switzerland

 - the preparation, provision, publication and transmission to existing clients or financial intermediaries of information and documents prescribed by law or contract relating to financial instruments.

-The definition of a 'financial service' under the FinSA includes the purchase and sale of financial instruments (e.g., units in CIS).
-Pure distribution activity understood as any activity addressed directly at certain clients that is specifically aimed at the acquisition or disposal of a financial instrument is considered a financial service and, therefore, falls within the ambit of the FinSA.
+The definition of a 'financial service' under the FinSA includes the purchase and sale of financial instruments.
+Pure distribution activity understood as any activity addressed directly at certain clients that is specifically aimed at the acquisition or disposal of a financial instrument is considered as a financial service.
+Only the provision of information on financial instruments to end-investors qualifies as a financial service, however, which excludes interactions with supervised financial intermediaries acting on behalf of their clients.

-The requirements regarding the offering of a CIS in Switzerland depend on status of the targeted investors.
-The revised CISA maintains the distinction between qualified and non-qualified investors, but the definition of this concept has been adjusted to align it with the new regime implementing client segmentation under the FinSA.
+The requirements applicable to the offer and advertisement of CIS in Switzerland depend on the regulatory status of the targeted investors.
+The revised CISA maintains the distinction between qualified investors and non-qualified investors, but the definition of qualified investors has been adjusted to align it with the client segmentation provided for by the FinSA.
+In particular, all institutional and professional clients under the FinSA are qualified investors under the CISA.
+The FinSA introduced a flexible regime allowing opting-in and opting-out across different categories of clients.
+This election impacts the level of protection applicable to the relevant investors.

-- 'institutional clients' as defined by the FinSA are as follows:
+- 'institutional clients' as defined by FinSA, namely:

-- financial intermediaries as defined in the Banking Act of 8 November 1934 (BA), the Financial Institutions Act of 15 June 2018 and the CISA;
+- financial intermediaries as defined in the Banking Act of 8 November 1934 (BA), the FinIA and the CISA;

 - regulated insurance companies;

-- foreign clients subject to a prudential supervision in a similar way to financial intermediaries and insurance companies; and
+- foreign clients subject to a prudential supervision in a similar way as financial intermediaries and insurance companies; and

 - central banks;

-- other 'professional clients' as defined by FinSA, are as follows:
+- other 'professional clients' as defined by the FinSA, namely:

 - public entities with professional treasury operations;